Updated: 9th September 2021

-I’m concerned my company could face penalties because we are already late and could be late again.
+I’m concerned my company could face vat penalties because we are already late and could be late again, and even worried that more serious action could be taken against us.
 We have enough outstanding invoices that will increase our cash flow when they are paid, but slow payments have caused us to be late paying VAT.
 Will HMRC give me time to pay?

 Once they have established that your company is indeed unable to pay the outstanding balance on time and in full, they will take a look at whether or not your business is viable.
 In the current economic recession, many businesses simply have problems getting paid themselves.
 If it can be proven that your business is expected to weather its current economic storm, there is a good possibility they will grant you extra time to make payments on VAT.